Surfshark VPN Review 2025: Is It Worth the Money?

 That said, it’s missing extra torrenting features that top P2P VPNs like Private Internet Access include, such as port forwarding (lets you connect to more peers for faster downloads) and SOCKS5 proxy support, which changes your IP address but doesn’t use encryption to provide much faster speeds.

-Surfshark is also great for securing your P2P traffic since it comes with a kill switch, an audited no-logs policy, and CleanWeb, which protects you from shady torrenting sites and ads from loading on torrenting sites.
-I also ran leak tests before torrenting with the VPN, and didn’t experience any leaks.
+Surfshark is also great for securing your P2P traffic since it comes with a kill switch, including an option to stop all internet traffic unless you’re connected to the VPN for extra security.
+It also has an audited no-logs policy and CleanWeb, which protects you from shady torrenting sites and ads from loading on torrenting sites.
+I also ran leak tests before torrenting with the VPN, and didn’t experience any leaks, though I do prefer torrenting with VPNs that provide full leak protection (Surfshark only has built-in DNS leak protection).

-Overall, Surfshark is a solid pick for torrenting — it supports P2P traffic on all of its servers, works with popular torrent clients, and provides great security for torrenting.
+Overall, Surfshark is a decent pick for torrenting — it only supports P2P traffic on half of its servers, but it works with popular torrent clients and provides great security tools for torrenting.

 Surfshark is a solid choice for gaming.
 I put it to the test with a few rounds of Dota 2, and I was generally pleased with its performance.